zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Deborah says, “I suggest calling the office respons ible for reviewing,” or looking at, “the documents and asking someone there.”
 Debor ah says well, just call them up.
 Of course, that doesn’t often work with the gov ernment.
 Jogi says, “You don’t

 think I tried?” meaning I’ve already tried that.
 I’ ve already done that, of course.
-Jogi says, “Each time I think I have the right” – t he correct – “department and leave a voicemail message, either I don’t hear back  or I get palmed off on another office.”
+Jogi says, “Each time I think I have the right” – the correct – “department and leave a voicemail message, either I don’t hear back  or I get palmed off on another office.”

 Jogi calls what he thinks is the correct office.
 He  leaves a message, but then he doesn’t hear back.
 “To hear back” means to receive a response from your message – either your email or your telephone messa ge.
 The phrase “to be palmed (palmed) off” means that you are passed to a nother person or department.
 For example, if you go and ask someone a question in a government office and the person says to you, “Oh n o, you have to go to that office,” you’re being “palmed off.”
 You’re being ha nded to another department.